 Best electric toothbrush for bleeding gums

 People who struggle to clean their teeth properly often find that switching to an electric toothbrush makes a big difference.
+Find out all about the best electric toothbrushes.

-Oral B’s Genius 9600 has several features which make it a good toothbrush for treating bleeding gums:
+When it comes to keeping teeth clean while treating bleeding gums, we recommend the CariPRO Ultrasonic toothbrush.
+It has several features which make it a good toothbrush for treating bleeding gums:

 - A timer to ensure you're brushing each part of your mouth for long enough